-Other versions: This AKA Electric cascade pendant chandelier exists in all probability in several varieties.
-More or less lamps, wall lamps and so on.
+Other versions: This AKA Electric cascade pendant chandelier exists in a few varieties.
+Also made with more or less lamps, wall lamps and so on.

 This lamp has an East German label of AKA Electric.
-It is made in the 70s, in all probability by VEB Leuchtenbau, Lengefeld.
+It is made in the 70s by VEB Leuchtenbau, Lengefeld.
 One of the biggest lighting companies at that time in the GDR.
 In all the sockets DDR is pressed.
 (Deutsche Demokratische Republik – German Democratic Republic – GDR)

 AKA ELECTRIC was the trademark for electrical household appliances, lights and vehicle electrics in the GDR.